jina-ai/examples/wikipedia-sentences/README.md

 python app.py -t query_restful
 ```

 In your browser, open up the hosted JinaBox on [jina.ai/jinabox.js](https://jina.ai/jinabox.js/).
-In the configuration bar on the left hand side, choose a custom endpoint and enter the following information  `http://127.0.0.1:45678/search` .
+In the configuration bar on the left hand side, choose a custom endpoint and enter the following: `http://127.0.0.1:45678/search` .
 You can type in search queries into the text box on the right hand side!

 ### Directly from terminal